SiddharthJiyani/Walmart_Sparkathon_Warehouse_Management_System/README.md

-# Wallmart Sparkathon Warehouse Management System
+# Walmart Sparkathon Warehouse Management System
 A warehouse management application for tracking products, stock levels, and sales.
 This project provides a simple and efficient way to manage your inventory and keep tabs on product availability.

 ## Features